Agni Natchathiram: Development

 After Mouna Ragam (1986), Mani Ratnam wrote the script for Agni Natchathiram, with which he intended to reach out to audiences he could not reach with Mouna Ragam.
-However, when Muktha Srinivasan approached Ratnam to make a film for Kamal Haasan, which eventually became Nayakan, he agreed.
-Agni Natchathiram was produced by Ratnam's brother G. Venkateswaran, filmed by P. C. Sreeram, and edited by B. Lenin and V. T. Vijayan.
+However, when Muktha Srinivasan approached Ratnam to make a film for Kamal Haasan, which eventually became Nayakan, he agreed, putting Agni Natchathiram on hold.
+The film was produced by Ratnam's brother G. Venkateswaran, filmed by P. C. Sreeram, and edited by B. Lenin and V. T. Vijayan.
 Thota Tharani was the art director and Mugur Sundar was the dance choreographer.

 Casting and filming

 Agni Natchathiram is the second time after Mouna Ragam Karthik collaborated with Ratnam.
-It is the feature-film debut of Raadhika's sister Nirosha, who was not initially interested in pursuing an acting career, having previously declined an offer to act in Nayakan, but at Raadhika's suggestion she joined this film.
+It is the feature-film debut of Radhika's sister Nirosha, who was not initially interested in pursuing an acting career, having previously declined an offer to act in Nayakan, but at Radhika's suggestion she joined this film.
 Vijayakumar, who had quit films and had settled in the United States, had returned to India for a different purpose when assistant director K. Subash met and offered him a role in Agni Natchathiram.
 Vijayakumar initially refused but Subash remained adamant; when Ratnam narrated the script, Vijayakumar was impressed with the character and accepted the role.
 G. Umapathy made his acting debut, playing the antagonist Chidambaram.

 In January 1987, after two weeks of filming for Nayakan, Ratnam resumed work on Agni Natchathiram, filming scenes with Prabhu and Amala such as the song "Ninnukkori Varnam".
 Ratnam, however, could not manage filming for two films at the same time so work on Agni Natchathiram was halted for nearly a year, resuming only after Nayakan's release in late 1987.
-To make the film more commercially viable, a comedy subplot involving a middle-aged man (V. K. Ramasamy) and his chauffeur (Janagaraj) trying to cavort with a prostitute (Disco Shanti) without their wives' knowledge was created.
+To make the film more commercially viable, a comedy subplot involving a middle-aged man (V. K. Ramasamy) and his chauffeur (Janagaraj) trying to cavort with an escort (Disco Shanti) without their wives' knowledge was created.
 Two backup dancers did not arrive for the filming of the dance song "Raaja Raajathi", so Sundar persuaded his son Prabhu Deva to perform the breakdance in the song.
+Some scenes were shot at the Southern Railway Headquarters.
 The entire climax was filmed with strobe light effects.

 Soundtrack

 Ilaiyaraaja composed the music for the soundtrack of Agni Natchathiram and Vaali wrote the lyrics.
 Many of the songs are set in Carnatic ragas; "Vaa Vaa Anbe Anbe" is in Shivaranjani, "Thoongatha Vizhigal" is in Amritavarshini, "Oru Poonga Vanam" is in Sudhadhanyasi, and "Ninnukkori Varnam" is in Mohanam.
 For "Raaja Raajathi", Ilaiyaraaja used no string instruments and composed the opening stanza with only two notes.
-Anand–Milind adapted the song as "Tap Tap Tapori" for Baaghi (1990).
+Anand–Milind adapted the song as "Tap Tap Tapori" for Baaghi (1990), and "Ninnukori Varnam" was sampled by musician Karthik for "Thooriga" from "Guitar Kambi Mele Nindru", an episode of Navarasa (2021).
 For the Telugu dubbed version titled Gharsana, all the lyrics are written by Rajasri.